-Teachers record attendance every Friday (excluding holidays).
-They mark attendance as present or not present for the full week of instruction.
+Teachers record attendance every Monday (excluding holidays).
+They mark attendance as present or not present for the full prior week of instruction.
 Students will be marked present only if they have completed an attendance event as outlined below.
 Should the student fail to complete an attendance event for each class, they will be considered absent for the entire week.

 - A graded submission (assignment, quiz, test, etc.)

 - Have 2-way communication (back and forth) between student and teacher(s) regarding course progress via the methods below